Skidmore-Computational-Biophysics-Lab/salt_paper/README.md

 CITE SALT PAPER HERE

+## About Status Files
+Jupyter Notebooks that analyze encounter frames from simulations utilize a "status" file that determines the status of the binding pathway at each frame.
+This file is created using scripts in the status_files/ folder.
+Instructions on how to use these scripts can be found in this folder.

 ## Figures
 Pathways to the Jupyter Notebooks that produced the figures and tabular data in the manuscript and SI